modelscope/FunASR/README.md

 <a name="whats-new"></a>
 ## What's new:

-- 2023/07/17: BAT released a low-latency and low-memory-consumption RNN-T model.
+- 2023/07/17: BAT is released, which is a low-latency and low-memory-consumption RNN-T model.
 For more details, please refer to ([BAT](egs/aishell/bat)).
-- 2023/07/03: The CPU version of the Chinese offline file transcription service has been released with one-click deployment.
+- 2023/07/03: The CPU version of the Chinese offline file transcription service has been released.
 For more details, please refer to ([Deployment documentation](funasr/runtime/docs/SDK_tutorial.md)).
 - 2023/06/26: ASRU2023 Multi-Channel Multi-Party Meeting Transcription Challenge 2.0 completed the competition and announced the results.
 For more details, please refer to ([M2MeT2.0](https://alibaba-damo-academy.github.io/FunASR/m2met2/index.html)).

 <a name="Installation"></a>
 ## Installation

 Please ref to [installation docs](https://alibaba-damo-academy.github.io/FunASR/en/installation/installation.html)